ENEE467-F2026/lab-7/README.md

 ![ROS 2 Jazzy](https://img.shields.io/badge/ROS2-Jazzy-orange)

 Autonomous robotic manipulation unites perception, planning, and control to enable robots sense, reason, and act independently towards the realization of a prescribed task.
 This lab brings these elements together in ROS 2, enabling the real UR3e-Hand-E robot to detect, grasp, and place an object.
-Students will explore how these subsystems interact in real time and how autonomy developed in simulation transfers to physical hardware.
+Through this lab, students will explore how these subsystems interact in real time and how autonomy developed in simulation transfers to physical hardware.

 ## Lab Software